Kotlin/kotlin-jupyter/README.md

 Library descriptor is a `<libName>.json` file with the following fields:
 - `properties`: a dictionary of properties that are used within library descriptor
 - `link`: a link to library homepage.
 This link will be displayed in `:help` command
+- `minKernelVersion`: a minimal version of Kotlin kernel which may be used with this descriptor
 - `repositories`: a list of maven or ivy repositories to search for dependencies
 - `dependencies`: a list of library dependencies
 - `imports`: a list of default imports for library